 The sun conure was uplisted to endangered in the 2008 International Union for Conservation of Nature (IUCN) Red List.
 There are a number of threats that make this species endangered.
 One of them is deforestation.
 Other threats include hunting for feathers, poaching and captured as sale as pets.

-The sun conure can be found in Savannah, coastal forest and palm grove habitats in a relatively small region of north-eastern South America.
-The sighting of this bird in Savannah habitat is most likely only as it travels from one forest habitat to another.
+The sun conure can be found in savanna, coastal forest and palm grove habitats in a relatively small region of north-eastern South America.
+The sighting of this bird in savanna habitat is most likely only as it travels from one forest habitat to another.

 The main diet of the sun conure is made up of fruits, flowers, berries and nuts.